 Mark the needed test item as a test case.

-Click in the Link to external test case column, and then click the ellipsis button in the column.
+Click in the Link to external test case column.

 In the Link to external test case wizard, select the external test case you want to bind to your TestComplete test case.

 – or –

 Type the identifier of the external test case manually.
 Use the following format:

 On the Edit test case associations page of the wizard, click the ellipsis button and select the needed test case in the resulting Choose Test Case dialog.
 Then click Add association.